Spring Perennial Garden Fertilization

 Perennials are in for the long haul.
 Plant them once, and they come back every year, so you don't have to

-annuals, which live a single season, give their all and die.
+plant again.
 Perennials naturally take at least three years to

 complete their life cycle.
 They generally flower for shorter periods of time, each type with its own timing,